DRIVING TIME: 8 hours

 After leaving Puerto Escondido, the roads are bad.
 In fact, from Puerto Escondido to San Cristobal de Las Casas, they are awful.
 It is a confusing drive, so follow these directions and your maps carefully.
 You want to head for Salina Cruz and then for La Ventosa.
 At Salina Cruz, the road changes to CA 185 for a short distance and then to CA 190—do not use CA 200 as a reference.

 Most signs after Salina Cruz read both CA 185 and CA 190.
 The road forks at Tapanatepec.
 CA 190 leads to San Cristobal de Las Casas, and CA 200 leads to the cities in the south: Tapachula, Ciudad Hidalgo, and Talisman.
 For those traveling to San Cristobal de Las Casas, follow the signs to La Ventosa and then on to Tuxtla Guitierrez.
-After entering Tuxtla, Gutierrez veer right and follows the signs to Chipa de Corzo and then to San Cristobal de Las Casas.
+After entering Tuxtla, Gutierrez veers right and follows the signs to Chipa de Corzo and then to San Cristobal de Las Casas.

 Hotels & Eats